cy384/miscellany/sx6012-fans/README.md

 Parts needed:

-* one 3D print of each file here
+* one 3D print of each file here.
+Print the top pieces flat side down, with supports for the little inner tabs.
 * fan controller (I'm using a "MEIRIYFA 3 Pin 4 Pin Fan Adapter PWM PC Chassis Cooling Fan Hub 8 Way Splitter 12V Speed Controller with 6 Pin Power Port" from Amazon)
 * two 120mm fans